eagle840/katacoda-labs/sql/step1.md

 `docker rm some-mysql `{{execute}}

-and start it so  the database is preserved on a local volume
+and start it again so  the database is preserved on a local volume
 `mkdir data`{{execute}}

 `docker run --name some-mysql -v /root/data:/var/lib/mysql -e MYSQL_ROOT_PASSWORD=1234 -d mysql:8.0.2`{{execute}}

-wait 30secs and connect to the container (you may have to try several times to get the mysql prompt):
+wait 30 seconds and connect to the container (you may have to try several times to get the mysql prompt):

 `docker exec -it  some-mysql mysql -uroot -p1234`{{execute}}